fommil/fpmortals/manuscript/wip.md

 ### Bind and BindRec

-`Bind` introduces `bind`, synonymous with `flatMap`, which allows functions on values to return a value in a context, which is then bound to original context.
+`Bind` introduces `bind`, synonymous with `flatMap`, which allows functions over the result of an effect to return a new effect, or for functions over the values of a data structure to return new data structures that are then joined.

 {lang="text"}
 ~~~~~~~~